iter8-tools/docs/docs/tutorials/abn/rewards.md

 Note that the template is parameterized.
 Values are provided by the Iter8 experiment at runtime.

-A sample provider specification for our reward metrics is provider [here](https://gist.githubusercontent.com/kalantar/80c9efc0fd4cc34572d893cc82bdc4d2/raw/f3629aa62cdc9fd7e39ee2b6b113a8bf7b6b4463/model-prometheus-abn-tutorial.tpl).
+A sample provider specification for Prometheus is provided [here](https://gist.githubusercontent.com/kalantar/80c9efc0fd4cc34572d893cc82bdc4d2/raw/f3629aa62cdc9fd7e39ee2b6b113a8bf7b6b4463/model-prometheus-abn-tutorial.tpl).

 It describes the following metrics: